thingsboard/thingsboard.github.io/docs/reference/coap-api.md

 ##### Client libraries setup

 You can find CoAP client libraries for different programming languages on the web.
-Examples in this article will be based on [CoAP cli](http://manpages.ubuntu.com/manpages/focal/man5/coap-client.5.html).
+Examples in this article will be based on [CoAP cli](https://www.npmjs.com/package/coap-cli).
 In order to setup this tool, you can use instructions in our [Hello World](/docs/getting-started-guides/helloworld/) guide.

-**NOTE**: In order to install the coap cli please execute: <br>
+**NOTE**: CoAP cli does not support query parameters.
+If you require to use query parameters, you should use [coap client](http://manpages.ubuntu.com/manpages/focal/man5/coap-client.5.html) instead.
+To install the coap-client please execute: <br>

 * **Ubuntu 20.04:** ```sudo apt install libcoap2-bin```
 * **Ubuntu 18.04:** ```sudo apt install libcoap1-bin```